 Semester programme of Rotaract Club Salzburg

 We want to have fun.
 Solidarity and friendship are key to conduct successful projects together.
 Thus, one should not miss out on celebrating.
 Get-togethers, parties and international events offer the possibility to cultivate friendships and socialise.
 There are many opportunities to do so, such as members-only events, meetings with other clubs, charter nights, balls, district conferences, European and world congresses, etc.

 Still: Explaining Rotaract in merely a few words is virtually impossible.
 One has to experience Rotaract.

 How does one become a Rotaracter?

-Everyone between the age of 18 and 31 that identifies with the ideals of Rotaract/Rotary can become a member.
+Everyone older than the age of 18 that identifies with the ideals of Rotaract/Rotary can become a member.
 Social commitment and interest in joint activities are further requirements for admission.
 On request, one can non-bindingly join one of our meetings as a guest to check out the club life.
 Admission usually takes place after one semester at the earliest.

 Did we spark your interest?
 Do you want to know more about Rotaract or join one of our meetings?
 Send us an e-mail or call.